spacetelescope/mast-aladin-lite/docs/discussion/selection-api.md

 - What collaboration tools do you prefer?
 ## 4.3 Footprint Selection
 **Footprints as catalog elelments:**
 Currently when a "catalog" is loaded and it has an `s_region` column, the footprints defined by that column are rendered in Aladin Lite.
-Does this hint at possible additional unification of how footprints and catalog sources are handling (i.e., using the same events and methods to select them, and optionally displaying the other columns somewhere on selection)?
-Some unification seems intuitive and could help with identifying which footprints have been selected without needing additional baggage on the graphics objects themselves.
+Seeing this in action led to the questions:

+- Should handling of footprints and catalog sources could be more unified?
+- Is any unification like that already planned?

+For example, footprint selection could fire the same event(s) as object selection, and could result in displaying the metadata in a a table or popup as with catalog object selection.
+The catalog columns could also help in differentiating footprints when needed.

 **Region-Based Footprint Selection:**
 When performing a region selection, are footprints considered selected only if they are entirely contained within the region, or are footprints that overlap with the region also included?
 Clarifying this behavior will be important for us moving forward as we implement consistent selection logic across multiple tools.